nitin42/animate-components/docs/api.md

 ## Importing animation components and animations

-To use animation component, import any component like this
+To use any animation component,

 ```javascript
 import { FadeIn } from 'animate-components';